Updated for 2026

 Taxable event

-A transaction or receipt that can create a reporting obligation or tax liability.
-In crypto, common taxable events include selling for fiat, swapping one token for another, spending crypto, receiving staking rewards, and receiving compensation in digital assets.
+A taxable event is a transaction or receipt that creates a tax consequence under local law.
+Common examples are selling crypto for fiat, swapping one token for another, spending crypto, receiving staking rewards, or receiving tokens through employment or business activity.

 Capital gain or capital loss